-This free computer Backgammon game is a fun brain training exercise.
-Backgammon trains concentration and strategic thinking.
+This free computer Backgammon game trains concentration and strategic thinking.
+Play single-player against the computer or multiplayer against real people.

 The object of Backgammon is to move all your pieces around to the other side of the board before your opponent does the same.
-After rolling the dice, drag your pieces around the board using the mouse.
+After rolling the dice, click the positions on the board where you want each of your backgammon checkers to go.

 Your goal is to move all the white pieces from the top of the board counter-clockwise to the lower right.
 You can move one or two pieces based on what the dice show.